-7 Things you may be unaware of collision repair
+7 Things you must know about collision repair

 So you have been met with an accident and now need collision repair.
 What next now?
 Often people don’t bother much about the process until they are forced to endure it.
 Hence, there are lots of misconceptions about how collision repairs can be handled.
 These seven surprising facts will demystify collision repair, from the thorough check and evaluation of your car’s damage to where you should take it to get repaired.